Ndamare0410/writteit.com/README.md

 # writteit.com
-The website is providinding the info about the company like its services , testimoniolas and ect ..... its created using html css js and boostrap framework
+The website is providing the info about the company like its services , testimoniolas and etc ..... its created using html css js and bootstrap framework